Vedbhanushali/SUPREME_DSA/16_Heap/README.md

 Build a max heap from arr

 - no need to heapify leaf nodes if number of nodes - n then [(n/2)+1 , n ] this are leaf nodes ex, if n = 5 then (3,4,5) are leaf nodes 1 based indexing
+TC - O(n) //TODO find why looks like nlogn (n for traversing arry and logn for heapify)

 ```cpp
 void heapify(int arr[],int &n,int i){